smattymatty/mathew-storm-site/tutorials_content/git-for-beginners/01-first-contribution.md

 If you choose to contribute to **EduLite**, you'll be making your first contribution to a real-world project and your work will be recognized and appreciated by the community.
 {~~}

+### 🧭 Quick Navigation

+This guide walks you through everything from Git basics to making your first open source contribution.
+Use these links to jump to specific parts:

+{~ card title="Guide Quick Links" ~}
+* Ready to get hands-on?
+Jump directly to the **[Practical Exercise: Your First Contribution!](#practical-exercise-your-first-contribution-to-edulite)**
+* *(You can add more links here as needed, e.g., to "Understanding Git Basics", "The GitHub Workflow", "Troubleshooting FAQ")*
+{~~}

 ---

 ### What you need to get started (Requirements)